-A. Under the Supreme Court's interpretation of the Election Code, a mail-in ballot with an undated signature is per se invalid and, thus, must be set aside.
+B. Under this Court's interpretation of the Election Code, a mail-in ballot with an undated signature is per se invalid and, thus, must be set aside.

-Under Pennsylvania's recently implemented mail-in voting regime,1 any registered elector whose application for a mail-in ballot has been approved, may vote by submitting that ballot to the appropriate county board of elections.
+Under Pennsylvania's recently implemented mail-in voting regime, any registered elector whose application for a mail-in ballot has been approved, may vote by submitting that ballot to the appropriate county board of elections.
 However, the Election Code requires mail-in electors-as well as the individual county boards of elections responsible for counting the mail-in ballots-to adhere to certain basic guidelines.